TainanNeves/HEartLab_Workflow/README.md

    - For electrical – matrix_mode – close neighbors: "main"
    - For optic: "main_optic_potential_map.m"

-## 06 - dominant_frequency_maps: Dominant Frequency Maps
+## 06 - Dominant Frequency and Cicle Length maps: Dominant Frequency Maps

 ### How to Use:

 1. Run the code "main_dominant_frquency_map.m" (..\06 – dominant_frequency_maps).
    - Run it point by point using F9.
 It is well-documented and generates dominant frequency plots for MEAs, TANK, and OPTIC.

+## 07 - Local Activation and Conduction Velocity Codes

-## 07 – phase_maps: Phase Maps
+## 08 – phase_maps: Phase Maps

 ### How to Use:

 1. Run the code "main_phase_map.m" (..\07 – phase_maps).
    - Run point by point using F9 to ensure control of occurrences.

-## 08 –
+## 09 – ECGi Codes

 # To Do:
 - Add lines demarcating the faces of the tank in plots containing a tank
-- In the optical export code, create a figure that is load with low filter to guide electrodes position.
-Keep the export file smooth, but export a single frame to guide this selection
 - Create a switch to select cameras for filtering instead of set it manually
-- Save the pixel position by clicking instead of insert it manually (Pick up a trace) - Save in variable
 - Correct CL code - Selection of the point must not be 100% automatizated (use peaks up or down)
 - add LAT/CV code
-- Keep ROI and optical In in the sincronyzation code
-- Put zeros in the non-used electrodes
+- Add LAT_CV plot with laplacian interpolation applied in the signals
 - Update CV electric codes.
 We need to better specify distances between vertices.
 - Put Npy-matlab library path add in the readme file
 - Add potential plot with laplacian interpolation applied in the signals
-- Add LAT_CV plot with laplacian interpolation applied in the signals